 How You Can Help Someone With a Drinking Problem

 If you suspect someone has alcohol poisoning, call 911 immediately.
 As you await emergency responders, position to the person on his side with a pillow placed at their back for support.
 This is done to avoid aspiration in case of vomiting.
 Remain with the person until medical help arrives.
 In some cases, it may appear that the person is simply drunk and just letting it wear off but once alcohol is in the stomach, it could possibly still reach the bloodstream and transport to various areas of the body.
-The person could still face harmful or life threatening circumstances.
-In any situation, if there is question regarding the possibility of alcohol poisoning, contact medical personnel to provide accuracy in determination.
+The person could still face harmful or life-threatening circumstances.
+In any situation, if there is a question regarding the possibility of alcohol poisoning, contact medical personnel to provide accuracy in determination.

 Symptoms of Alcohol Poisoning